yguitton/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 This tutorial will guide you through the process of applying one of these BioImage.IO models to an input image using Galaxy ({% cite Batut2024 %}).
 You will learn how to upload and configure the model, set the correct input parameters, and interpret the output files.

-+⚠️  As of the version {% tool [Process image using a BioImage.IO model](toolshed.g2.bx.psu.edu/repos/bgruening/bioimage_inference/bioimage_inference/2.4.1+galaxy2) %}, only the PyTorch-based BioImage.IO models listed in the section below are compatible with the Galaxy tool.

 > <agenda-title></agenda-title>
 >
 > In this tutorial, we will cover: